matrix-org/areweoidcyet/index.md

 ### Hang on, isn't this just an MSC?
 It all sounds very final?

-Correct, it is a proposal at thi stage.
+Correct, it is a proposal at this stage.
 However, we need to prove it first - MSCs require proof in a working implementation before they can be approved.

 We've outlined the plan here that assumes that the MSC will be successful.